eldoy/brage/README.md

     const view = (
       header(
         nav(
-          this.homeLink = a('Home', { class: 'router-link active', href: '/' }),
+          // Add the router-link class to each router link this.homeLink = a('Home', { class: 'router-link active', href: '/' }),
           this.aboutLink = a('About', { class: 'router-link', href: '/about' }),
           this.listLink = a('List', { class: 'router-link', href: '/list/hello' }),